Colour, Clarity, Cut and Carat weight are often cited as the four key elements to consider when buying a stone.

-Larger diamonds are more rare and therefore more costly than smaller stones.
+Larger diamonds are rarer and therefore more costly than smaller stones.
 This means that a 1.0ct diamond will cost significantly more than two 0.5ct stones.

-There are standard ranges for diamond weights so, for example, a 1.0ct Princess cut stone is a standard 5.5mm square with a depth of about 65pc.
-But larger, individual stones will be cut from the rough to maximize the carat weight and create as beautiful a gem as possible.
+There are standard ranges for diamond weights so, for example, the 'standard size' for a 1.0ct Princess cut stone is 5.5mm square with a depth of about 65pc.
+But in reality, individual stones will be cut from the rough to maximize the carat weight and create as beautiful a gem as possible.

 So it is possible for, say, a 0.9ct round brilliant to have a larger diameter than a 1.0ct stone, if the former has a shallower cut.
 This naturally has some impact on the ‘sparkliness’ of the stone, but may be a compromise worth making to achieve the look of the size of diamond you have in mind.